Creating a Form

 An Adobe PDF is not likely to display properly on mobile devices unless you’ve created it with that intent.

 The biggest limitations of these forms are that you can’t build conditional fields and you can’t customize the notification or receipt emails.
-These forms are also unable to accept payment for anything.
+These forms are also unable to accept payments.

 Qualtrics is primarily a survey tool.
 It is very robust in the types of fields you can create and the reporting.
 It also provides several distribution options directly within the Qualtrics platform.